 - If you are waitlisted, it is your responsibility to check your registration status at UAOnline.

 If, after you pay your tuition and fees, you are allowed into a class for which you have been waitlisted, payment must be made within five business days or late fees will apply.

 Individual and Directed Study

-To register for an individual or directed study course, pick up an approval form from the Office of Admissions and the Registrar, or download it from the web at www.uaf.edu/reg/forms/individual_directed_study.pdf.
+To register for an individual or directed study course, access the form at www.uaf.edu/reg/forms/.
 Have it signed by your instructor, the chair of the department in which the course is being taught and the dean of your school or college, attach a syllabus from your instructor, and submit it to the Office of Admissions and the Registrar.
 Individual study course numbers end in -97.
 Directed study courses may be found in the current UAF catalog.
-The course reference number for an individual study course will be assigned by the Office of Admissions and the Registrar after you register for your other classes.
+The course reference number for an individual study course will be assigned by the Office of Admissions and the Registrar.

 To register for a class with a "by permission" restriction, speak with the instructor or the administrative assistant in the department offering the course about getting permission, which they can grant online.
 Once permission is granted, the appropriate courses will be available for you to add to your schedule via UAOnline.